Key economic conditions are mixed

-Economic conditions in the project management community are showing short and long term improvement as revealed by results from our most recent global economic study, completed in March 2014.
+Some economic conditions in the project management community are showing signs of long term improvement while others are lagging as revealed by results from our most recent global economic study, completed in June 2014.

 Cancelled or delayed projects as well as professional development activities show little change from the beginning of the year but do show long term progress when compared to the same time last year.
 Both measures are the lowest they’ve been since PMI began tracking this in 2009.